 Use of models and simulation for solving problems in applied mathematics.
 Techniques of setting up, solving, and interpreting models, as well as an introduction to certain standard models.
-This course may be taught concurrently with MH 440.
+MH 640 may be taught concurrently with MH 440; however, additional work will be required for students enrolled in MH 640.
 MH 640 usually is offered only in the Summer Quarter of even years.

-647. Foundations of Plane Geometry (5).
+- Foundations of Plane Geometry (5).
 Pr., MH 163.

 Axiomatic development of plane geometry.
 Emphasis is placed on development of proofs by students.
-This course may be taught concurrently with MH 447.
-MH 647 usually is offered each Summer Quarter.

-650. Topology (5).
-Pr., MH 264 and any junior level mathematics course.
+MH 647 may be taught concurrently with MH 447; however, additional work will be required for students enrolled in MH 647.
+MH 647 usually is offered each Summer Quarter. - 650.
+Topology (5).
+Pr., MH 264 and permission of instructor.

 Metric spaces, continuity, sequences, equivalent metrics; topological spaces, continuity and homeomorphisms, products; connectedness; compactness.
-This course may be taught concurrently with MH 450.

-660-661.
-Numerical Analysis I, II (5-5).
+MH 650 may be taught concurrently with MH 450; however, additional work will be required for students enrolled in MH 650. - Numerical Analysis I, II (5-5).
 Pr., MH 266 and knowledge of an elementary computer language.

 Number systems and error propagation, solution of systems of nonlinear equations, polynomial and spline interpolation, least squares approximations.
 Chebyshev economization, numerical differentiation and integration including Romberg integration, numerical solution of systems of linear equations, triangular factorization, matrix norms and condition numbers, iterative methods, eigenvalue problems, overdetermined systems, initial value and boundary value problems.
 Projects of a more theoretical nature (as compared to MH 460-461) are required.
 This course may be taught concurrently with MH 460-461.
 MH 660 usually is offered only in the Winter Quarter of even years.
-MH 661 may be offered in the Spring Quarter of even years.

-667. Mathematical Statistics I (5).
+MH 661 may be offered in the Spring Quarter of even years. - Mathematical Statistics I (5).
 Pr., MH 264.

 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
-May be taught concurrently with EN 411 and MH 467.
-MH 667 usually is offered only in the Fall Quarter of even years.

-668. Mathematical Statistics II (5).
+MH 667 may be taught concurrently with EN 411 and MH 467; however, additional work will be required for students enrolled in MH 667.
+MH 667 usually is offered only in the Fall Quarter of even years. - Mathematical Statistics II (5).
 Pr., MH 467, MH 667, or EN 411.

 Moment generating functions and use of moments; Central Limit Theorem; derivation of probability density function of sample statistics; sampling, estimation, and hypothesis testing; correlation and regression.
-May be taught concurrently with MH 468.
+MH 668 may be taught concurrently with MH 468; however, additional work will be required for students enrolled in MH 668.
 MH 668 usually is offered only in the Winter Quarter of odd years.